Are you a newly-minted social entrepreneur?

 (You may want to check out this table comparing each Benefit Corporation and L3C by the state on a number of factors.
 It may not be so useful for non-lawyers because it simply quotes from the various laws, rather than summarizing the factors in plain English.)

 The Huge Advantage of Social Enterprise Legal Forms: Prioritizing Your Social Mission over Profits

-While each social enterprise legal form is a bit different, they all share one key characteristic: the law permits them to prioritize social good over profits.
+While each social enterprise’s legal form is a bit different, they all share one key characteristic: the law permits them to prioritize social good over profits.
 What, you ask?
-If you set up a legal entity, you can’t just decide to focus on helping others with it?
-You need to prioritize making profit?
+If you set up a legal entity, you can’t just decide to focus on helping others with it.
+Do you need to prioritize making a profit?
 With some wrinkles that we won’t get into, the answer is yes.
-A for-profit’s core purpose, according to the law, is to earn money, and the directors or managers are breaching their duties to the shareholders / owners if they are not maximizing profit.
+A for-profit’s core purpose, according to the law, is to earn money, and the directors or managers are breaching their duties to the shareholders/owners if they are not maximizing profit.

 With the social enterprise legal forms, the law protects you (for the most part) – it allows you to specify what your mission is, and that mission can take precedence over earning profits for your investors.

 L3C: The (Almost) Great Option for Getting Program-Related Investments (PRIs)

 The L3C is a type of LLC that specifies a social mission in your company formation documents (typically called Articles of Organization).
 It is supposed to be a ‘low profit’ entity, meaning that it has two purposes; (1) earning profits (but not too many profits; profit earning can’t be its key purpose) and (2) creating social impact.
 (It also can’t engage in political or lobbying activities).
 These requirements (intentionally) meet the IRS’s regulations for receiving program-related investments (PRIs), giving L3Cs much greater access to PRIs from U.S. private foundations.